topcoder-platform/submissions-api/README.md

    ```

    This command will do 2 things:
-   - Import the data to the database and index it to ElasticSearch
+   - Import the data to the database and index it to OpenSearch
-   - Note, to migrate the existing data from DynamoDB to ES, run the following script
+   - Note, to migrate the existing data from DynamoDB to OS, run the following script
       ```
       npm run db-to-es
       ```